mentorkadriu/takvimi-shqip-flutter/README.md

 ## Data Source

 Prayer times are sourced from the **Islamic Community of Kosovo (BIK)** official takvim for 2026, bundled as a local JSON asset.
-The reference point is Deçan (westernmost Kosovo city) with city-specific minute offsets.

 **Calculation method:** BIM Kosovo — Fajr angle 18°, Isha angle 17°, Temkin 6 min.